-A business act or practice is "fraudulent" under the UCL if it is likely to 64. deceive members of the consuming public.
+A business act or practice is "fraudulent" under the UCL if it is likely to 62. deceive members of the consuming public.

-65. Defendant's acts and practices alleged above constitute fraudulent business acts or practices as they have deceived Plaintiff and members of the Class and are highly likely to deceive members of the consuming public.
-Plaintiff and members of the Class relied on Defendant's fraudulent and deceptive representations regarding its false or outdated "original prices" for products sold by Defendant through its e-commerce website dressbarn.com.
-These misrepresentations played a substantial role in Plaintiff's and members of the Class's decision to purchase the product at a purportedly steep discount, and Plaintiff and members of the Class would not have purchased the product without Defendant's misrepresentations.
+Defendant's acts and practices alleged above constitute fraudulent business 63. acts or practices as it has deceived Plaintiff and is highly likely to deceive members of the consuming public.
+Plaintiff relied on Defendant's fraudulent and deceptive representations regarding its false or outdated "original prices" for products sold by Defendant through its e-commerce website.
+These misrepresentations played a substantial role in Plaintiff's decision to purchase the product at a purportedly steep discount, and Plaintiff would not have purchased the product without Defendant's misrepresentations.